Elektryon-Dev/openmonero/README.md

                                         useful when testing construction and
                                         submiting txs
   -p [ --port ] arg (=1984)             default port for restbed service of
-                                        Open Monero
+                                        SolaceWeb
   -c [ --config-file ] arg (=./config/config.json)
                                         Config file path.
 ```

 Other backend options are in `confing/config.json`.

-Before running `openmonero`:
+Before running `solaceweb`:

  - make sure you have `Downloads` folder in your home directory.
- Time library used in Open Monero stores there time zone offsets database that it uses.
+ Time library used in SolaceWeb stores there time zone offsets database that it uses.
  - edit `config/confing.js` file with your settings.
 Especially set `frontend-url` and `database`
  connection details.
  - set `apiUrl` in `html\js\config.js` and `testnet` flag.
 Last slash `/` in `apiUrl` is important.